rvaughan/AdventOfCode2017/2024/day_14/README.md

 Predict the motion of the robots in your list within a space which is `101` tiles wide and `103` tiles tall. **What will the safety factor be after exactly 100 seconds have elapsed?**

 Solution: **225552000**

+### Part 2

+During the bathroom break, someone notices that these robots seem awfully similar to ones built and used at the North Pole.
+If they're the same type of robots, they should have a hard-coded Easter egg: very rarely, most of the robots should arrange themselves into **a picture of a Christmas tree**.

+**What is the fewest number of seconds that must elapse for the robots to display the Easter egg?**